An Annotation-based Approach for Finding Bugs in Neural Network Programs: Introduction

 This paper presents \annotest: an approach to automatically generating bug-finding inputs for NN program testing.
-A key component of \annotest (described in detail in \autoref{sec:annotest}) is \an: a simple annotation language designed to concisely and precisely express the valid inputs of functions in NN programs.
-The \an annotation language supports expressing the kinds of constraints that are needed in NN programs (for example: a variable should be a vector of size from 2 to 5 with components that are positive integers). \an is also easily extensible to accommodate other constraints that a specific NN program may need to encode.
+A key component of \annotest (described in \autoref{sec:annotest}) is \an: a simple annotation language to concisely and precisely express the valid inputs of functions in NN programs.
+The \an language supports expressing the kinds of constraints that are needed in NN programs (for example: a variable should be a vector of size from 2 to 5 with components that are positive integers). \an is also easily extensible to accommodate other constraints that a specific NN program may need to encode.

 Given an annotated NN program, \annotest automatically generates unit tests for the program that span the range of valid inputs.
-The current implementation of \annotest uses property-based testing (more precisely, the Hypothesis\projURL[Hypothesis: ]{https://hypothesis.readthedocs.io}~\cite{Hypothesis} test-case generator) to generate test inputs that comply with the annotations.
+To this end, the current implementation of \annotest uses property-based testing (more precisely, the Hypothesis~\cite{Hypothesis} test-case generator).
 Using the \an language decouples specifying the constraints from the back-end used to generate the actual tests; therefore, different back-end tools could also be used that better suite the kinds of constraints used in a project's annotations.